scmmmh/cli-base/docs/index.md

-# CLI Base - Simple CLI Application Base
+# Generic CLI Base - Simple CLI Application Base

-The CLI Base is a simple python library that provides the base for creating a commandline (CLI) application.
+The Generic CLI Base is a simple python library that provides the base for creating a commandline (CLI) application.

 It uses [Click](https://click.palletsprojects.com) as the underlying library providing the CLI functionality and [Cerberus](https://docs.python-cerberus.org) to validate an optional configuration file.